25 April

 Anzac Day is our national day of commemoration.

-On Friday 25 April 2025, the Australian War Memorial will mark the Gallipoli landings in 1915, as well as commemorating all Australians who have served in times of peace and war.
+On Friday 25 April 2025, the Australian War Memorial will mark the 110th anniversary of the Gallipoli landings, as well as commemorating all Australians who have served in times of peace and war.

 The 2025 Anzac Day commemorative program includes: